amirulsizan/bkash-blogger-payment/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.